 You probably know your home’s square footage, but do you know the total square footage of your roof?
 The measurements are different, and homes with the same floor plans can have different roof areas based on roof pitch and overhangs.

-Getting accurate roof measurements will help you plan out your project and buy the correct amount of roofing materials.
-We’ll show you how to measure and calculate your roof area and discuss the situations when it may be best to hire a roofing professional for the job.
+Accurate roof measurements will help you plan your project and buy the correct amount of roofing materials.
+We’ll show you how to measure and calculate your roof area and discuss the situations when it may be best to hire a roofing professional.

 Use our expert research to learn more about your project